List of Soul Reapers in Bleach: Gin Ichimaru

 Gin Ichimaru (市丸 ギン, Ichimaru Gin) is the former captain of Squad Three.
 He previously served as the Third Seat of Squad Five under Captain Shinji Hirako, then as lieutenant under Captain Aizen, before becoming captain of Squad Three.
 He eventually defects from the Gotei Thirteen alongside Aizen and Kaname Tousen, and becomes a commander in Aizen's Arrancar army.
 His initial betrayal of the Soul Society is later revealed to have been a rouse to get close to Aizen, whom he attempts to kill; Gin fails and dies instead.

 In the series, Gin keeps his eyes perpetually narrowed to slits (a practice since childhood), rarely ever opening them fully, (Note: they are bright blue in color) and maintains a smile that gives him the resemblance of a snake.
 This makes him appear sinister and unsettling to those around him, as it often difficult to decipher his true thoughts, a fact he is aware of and occasionally uses to toy with others for his amusement.

 Gin's zanpakutō is Shinso (神鎗, Divine Spear).
 When released with the command "Shoot to kill", Shinsos blade glows with white light and extends forward at incredible speeds.
 Gin can expand its length up to 100 times its original size, while increasing its force proportionally; accordingly, he calls it Hyapponzashi (hundred swords).
 His bankai is Kamishini no Yari (God-Killing Spear).
 Unlike other zanpakutō, Gin's does not change in appearance when his bankai is activated, but maintains its unreleased wakizashi form instead.
 Kamishini no Yari possesses the same abilities as its shikai, albeit to a much more powerful degree.
 It can extend itself up to 13 km in length and move 500 times faster than the speed of sound.
 It also contains a deadly poison that dissolves and breaks down cells.
 After stabbing an opponent with it, Gin can turn Kamishini no Yaris blade into dust inside their body, leaving a sliver of it within that, upon retreat, triggers cellular degeneration.

-He is voiced by Kōji Yusa in the Japanese version of the anime and Doug Erholtz in the English dub.
+He is voiced by Kōji Yusa in the original Japanese version of the anime and Doug Erholtz in the English dub.